 Chat availability settings

 Users who activate chat will automatically be connected to an available operator, if an operator is available.

 Whether an operator is available depends on two settings.

 First, operators can control whether they are available for chatting at all by toggling their “status” between “Not available for chat” and “Available for chat.”

 Second, operators can select the “roles” for they wish to be available.
 The interviews on your server may cover a variety of topics, and your operators may only be willing to serve as operators if they are asked about interviews within their areas of expertise.

 Operators can use the “roles” feature on the Monitor to indicate this subject matter preference.
 In this example, there are two possible areas of expertise: a general “advocate” and a more specific “family law” area of expertise.

 set_live_help_status() to enable the chat

-feature, the author indicates which “partner roles,” or areas of
+feature, the developer indicates which “partner roles,” or areas of

 expertise, are required for the interview.
 One interview may indicate